CobayaSampler/cobaya/docs/input.rst

 + ``output_prefix``: determines where the output files are written and/or a prefix for their names -- see :ref:`output_prefix`.
 + ``path_to_modules``: path where the external modules have been automatically installed -- see :doc:`installation_ext`.
 + ``debug``: sets the verbosity level of the output.
-By default (undefined or ``False``), it produces a rather informative output, reporting on initialisation, overall progress and results.
+By default (undefined or ``False``), it produces a rather informative output, reporting on initialization, overall progress and results.
 If ``True``, it produces a very verbose output (a few lines per sample) that can be used for debugging.
 You can also set it directly to a particular `integer level of the Python logger <https://docs.python.org/2/library/logging.html#logging-levels>`_, e.g. 40 to produce error output only.
 + ``debug_file``: a file name, with a relative or absolute path if desired, to which to send all logged output.
 When used, only basic progress info is printed on-screen, and the full debug output (if ``debug: True``) will be sent to this file instead

 Some common YAML *gotchas*
 --------------------------